datamate-rethink-it/seamate/README.md

 Pleas also check the compatability list below.

 ### FTP
-1. Download the archive seamate_x.x_x86-64.zip from GitHub ('x.x' is the version of the Seamate version) and unzip the file to find several folders
+1. Download the right branch for your seafile version from GitHub.
+Branches are named x.x_x.x.x_x86-64 (the first 'x.x' is the version of the Seamate, the x.x.x indicates the seafile version)
+2. Unzip the file to find several folders
-2. Copy the content of the folder which fitting your Seafile version into ~/seafile-server-latest/ - some new files are created, some overwritten (disregard the other folders)
+3. Copy the content of the folder which fitting your Seafile version into ~/seafile-server-latest/ - some new files are created, some overwritten (disregard the other folders)
-3. Restart seahub
+4. Restart seahub

 ### SSH/Bash
 1. Log in as Seafile user (= the user that runs Seafile; this user can but need not be "seafile")
 2. Change directory to the current Seafile Server folder ~/seafile-server-latest/
-3. Wget the archive seamate_x.x_x86-64.zip from GitHub ('x.x' is the version of the Seamate version)
+3. Select the right branch for your seafile version from GitHub.
+Branches are named x.x_x.x.x_x86-64 (the first 'x.x' is the version of the Seamate, the x.x.x indicates the seafile version)
-4. Unzip the downloaded file and confirm the prompts to replace existing files ('A' confirms all prompts)
+4. Clone the branch into the folder ~/seafile-server-latest/ ```git clone --single-branch -b x.x_x.x.x_x86-64 https://github.com/datamate-rethink-it/seamate.git```
+5. The files will be downloaded into the folder /seamate/ now move all files inside /seamate/ into /seahub/ ```mv seamate/ seahub```
 5. Restart seahub
-6. Delelete
+6. Delete the empty /seamate/ folder

 If you have downloaded/unzipped the file with another user than the Seafile user, you have to change ownership to the Seafile user manually.

 ## Change log
 ### Seamate 1.0 (DATE)